boardgameio/boardgame.io/docs/documentation/api/Client.md

 - `credentials`: Multiplayer authentication credentials for this player.

-- `matchMetadata`: An array containing the players that have joined the match from a [room](/api/Lobby.md).
+- `matchData`: An array containing the players that have joined the current match via the [Lobby API](/api/Lobby.md).

   Example: